-- Making tequila but only in Tequila

-- Taking your pick of the popular brands

-- Distilling mezcal from the agave plant, too

-- Developing a taste for worms

-equila and mezcal are both products of Mexico, and both are made from the agave plant.
-Tequila is a much more popular beverage, and mezcal is famous for the worm in the bottle.
+- ► Making tequila (but only in Tequila) - ▶ Taking your pick of popular tequila brands - ▶ Distilling mezcal from the agave plant, too - ▶ Developing a taste for worms gave-based spirits, such as tequila and mescal, have been enjoyed since the time of the Aztecs, when drinkers would down a milky white concoction known as pulque.
+Though you can still find pulque served in Mexican towns, its stronger sister spirit, tequila, is the most popular alcohol coming from the agave fields.
+Mezcal, of course, is famous for the worm in the bottle.